WIKX

 WIKX (92.9 FM) is a commercial radio station licensed to Charlotte Harbor, Florida, and serving Charlotte County in Southwest Florida.
-It broadcasts a country music radio format branded as "Kix Country".
-On weekday mornings, veteran DJ Todd Matthews is heard.
-Overnight, the station carries After Midnite with Granger Smith from co-owned Premiere Networks.
+It broadcasts a country music format branded as "Kix Country".
 The station is owned by iHeartMedia with studios on Tiseo Boulevard, off Kings Highway in Port Charlotte.

 WIKX is a Class C1 FM station.
 It has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
 The transmitter is near Redwood Road in Rotonda Lakes.
 The signal stretches from Sarasota to the north, down to Fort Myers to the south.